Remi-Huguet/dashboard_freelance/README.md

 # Branches
 There are 3 branches
 - dev : Where I develop the app
-- prod : Got changes when a version or a hotfix is maked, evrything here is stable and completely tested
+- prod : Got changes when a version or a hotfix is maked, everything here is stable and completly tested
 - main : contain the same code of the prod

 # Commit convention
 I used a basic commit convention to write them :
-- Commits start with [ADD] [FIX] [RM] [REALEASE] to indicate what it contains
+- Commits start with [ADD] [FIX] [RM] [RELEASE] to indicate what it contains
 - Then it describes in general what changes where made